KptnKMan/deploy-kube/README.md

 * Terraform 0.11.7
 * ~~Ansible 2.4.1.0+~~
 * ~~an ssh public/private keypair in /config dir~~
-  * the ssh-keypair name is inherited from the output of the parent base vpc
+  * the ssh-keypair name is inherited from the output of the parent base vpc template.
-  * the ssh-keypair will be auto-generated into the /config dir of the [base vpc](https://github.com/KptnKMan/deploy-vpc-aws)
+  * the ssh-keypair will be auto-generated into the /config dir of the base vpc template.

 ## Main Components